abrlib/abrlib/README.md

 > ninja

 Now, in 'build' directory you can find both libraries:
-- libabr-static.a
+- libabruslib.a
-- libabr-shared.so
+- libabruslib-shared.so

 You can use different dictionary but please use 'build' directory because this name is required by test runner.

 ## Example project:
-In the 'example' directory there is a 'sample' example of ABR usage.
-This is a series of some operations.
+In the 'example' directory there is a 'sample' example of abruslib usage.
 To build and run example project type:
-> cd examples/sample
+> cd example
 > setup.sh
 > mkdir -p build && cd build
 > cmake .. -GNinja
 > ninja

 ## How to adjust abr library to your project:
-The ABR library works on abr units, which are the basic type the calculations are porformed on.
+The abruslib library works on abr units, which are the basic type the calculations are performed on.
-The abrunit_t has ABR_UNIT_BITSIZE size (8, 16, 32, 64, 128 or 256).
+The abrusunit_t has ABRUS_UNIT_BITSIZE size (8, 16, 32, 64, 128 or 256).
 By default it is set to 32.
-To change it modify the ABR_UNIT_BITSIZE definition.
+To change it modify the ABRUS_UNIT_BITSIZE definition.

 The bigger size gives the shortest execution time.

 ## If you have noticed something what can be improved, please let me know.
-:mailbox: dhmaciek@gmail.com
+:mailbox: abruslib@gmail.com